sevidmusic/Roady/README.md

 ./:

 APPROPRIATE.SITE.AUTHORITY.json
-                 A json file named after the appropriate site's Authority which defines the Module's hard-coded
+                 A json file named after the appropriate website's Authority which defines the Module's hard-coded
                  Routes, for example, the following defines a single
                  Route: